MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mde-integration.md

 # required metadata

 title: Integrate Microsoft Defender for Endpoint with Cloud App Security
-description: This article describes how to integrate Microsoft Defender Advanced Threat Protection with Cloud App Security for enhanced visibility into Shadow IT and risk management.
+description: This article describes how to integrate Microsoft Defender for Endpoint with Cloud App Security for enhanced visibility into Shadow IT and risk management.
 keywords:
 author: shsagir
 ms.author: shsagir